frconor-ebook/meditations/_posts/2025-04-15-palm-sunday.md

 "We should not be surprised to find ourselves defeated relatively often, usually, or even always in things of little importance, which we tend to take seriously.
 If we love God and are humble, if we persevere relentlessly in our struggle, the defeats will never be very important.
 There will be abundant victories which bring joy to God\'s eyes.

-"There is no such thing as failure if you act with a right intention, wanting to fulfill God\'s will and counting always on his grace and your own nothingness."
+"There is no such thing as failure if you act with a right intention, wanting to fulfill God\'s will and counting always on his grace and your own nothingness" (*ibid*.).

 Mary is not to be seen in this triumphant entry.
 She\'s somewhere not far away, but "keeping in mind all these things in her heart" (Luke 2:19, 51)---all the words that have been spoken to her, she knows what\'s coming.
 She\'s going to play a crucial role in these coming times.